IBM/aspera-cli/README.erb.md

 :............:...........:......:........:...........................:.......................:
 ```

-It is nevertheless more convenient to define a "parameter preset" in order to avoid having to provide all parameters always, so we are going to:
+In order to make further calls more convenient, it is advised to define a "parameter preset" for the servers identification options.
+The following example will:

+* create a parameter preset
-* set a configuration as default for "server" plugin
+* define it as default for "server" plugin
 * list files in a folder
 * download a file